 - 1 persimmon

-- Place the roasted spelt flakes in a small pan, add the milk and water and cook for about 10 minutes on medium heat or until the liquid is almost fully absorbed.
+Place the roasted spelt flakes in a small pan, add the milk and water and cook for about 10 minutes on medium heat or until the liquid is almost entirely absorbed.

-- Meanwhile, cut half of the persimmon into very small pieces and squash them a bit with a fork.
+Meanwhile, cut half of the persimmon into tiny pieces and squash them a bit with a fork.
 Cut the other half into thin sliced - for decoration.

-- Divide the porridge into two bowl and decorate them with the thinly sliced persimmon.
+Divide the porridge into two bowls and decorate them with the thinly sliced persimmon.